-Most of the Defined Benefit Scheme's liabilities are not linked to the returns on the underlying assets.
-A margin in excess of 100% coverage of the Defined Benefit Scheme's Vested Benefits is therefore desirable to provide some security against adverse experience such as poor investment returns or higher than expected salary increases.
+Most of the Fund's liabilities are not linked to the returns on the underlying assets.
+A margin in excess of 100% coverage of the Fund's Vested Benefits is therefore desirable to provide some security against adverse experience such as poor investment returns or higher than expected salary increases.

 Given the number of Institutions contributing to the Fund, it is desirable to have stability in the Institutions' contribution rates.
-Accordingly, I have formalised adoption of a financing objective for this investigation to target assets at least equal to 100% of the Vested Benefits of the Defined Benefit Scheme (i.e. active and deferred members only).
+Accordingly, I have retained a financing objective for this investigation to target assets at least equal to 100% of the Vested Benefits of the Defined Benefit Scheme (i.e. active and deferred members only) and Lifetime Pension Scheme members not covered by the Challenger Life annuity policy.